2025-2027 Emergency Response Grants

 - Assist in recovery of the community.

-MHC will award $600,000 in Community Identity & Heritage, Emergency Response grants (less allowable administrative fee) to MHC for design, award, and monitoring of the grant program, on a rolling basis to organizations until October 15, 2026, or until all funds have been expended, whichever occurs first.
-Applicants may request any amount of funding up to $50,000.
+MHC will award $300,000 in Community Identity & Heritage, Emergency Response grants (less allowable administrative fee) to organizations for design, award, and monitoring of the grant program, on a rolling basis to organizations until October 15, 2026, or until all funds have been expended, whichever occurs first.

 An applicant is eligible to apply for funding: